joelek/wc-refurbished/readme.md

 * Remove restriction of building near other buildings.
 * Change the range of spearmen to match the range of archers.
 * Change the damage of spearmen to match the damage of archers.
+* Change the name of the Orc "Temple" building to "Altar".
+* Change action button hotkeys such that they better match their actions.

 ## Installation